STAY ENGAGED WITH LAKE ELMO CITY GOVERNMENT!

 UPDATE – A new “Work Plan” page has been added to this site.
 This page contains information and details of the city’s 2017-2018 Work Plan, which was approved by the city council.
 It will be periodically updated as progress is made on the goals designated by the council.
 Recent progress updates have been made to this “Work Plan” page.

 ALL members of the city council need to accept and understand the reasons for this unusual action, and most importantly, take responsibility for their behavior.
 The reasons for this action are outlined in this memo from Dan Greensweig, Assistant Administrator of the LMCIT.
 Among other things he cites: “significant turmoil within city hall for the last two years…..conflict between Council members….the conflict has spilled over into relationships between Council members and City staff……and Council is witnessing a deterioration of its relationships with other governmental bodies and with the public.”
 Here is a link to his full memo, which contains additional detail and background.
 Memo to LMCIT

 It’s critical for Lake Elmo to have collaborative leadership from ALL members of the city council, not just a few.
-While city council meetings are now more productive and efficient and transparency has been improved, conflict among council members and civility continue to be a challenge for some council members, especially when votes and decisions don’t go their way.
+City council meetings are now more productive and efficient and transparency are improving, but conflict among council members and civility continue to be a challenge for some council members, especially when votes and decisions don’t go their way.
 Residents and the business community have a right to expect an open and inclusive city council where ALL voices are welcomed and everyone is treated with respect, regardless of their policies or beliefs.
 For the city to make meaningful progress on its critical issues, Lake Elmo needs a FUNCTIONAL CITY GOVERNMENT, characterized by TRANSPARENCY, CIVILITY, AND FISCAL RESPONSIBILITY.